-OSLO, Norway– 25 February 2022: The Coalition for Epidemic Preparedness Innovations (CEPI) today welcomed the Government of Japan’s a generous pledge of US$300 million CEPI’s ambitious global plan to reduce the risk of future pandemics and epidemics.
+OSLO, Norway– 25 February 2022: The Coalition for Epidemic Preparedness Innovations (CEPI) today welcomed the Government of Japan’s generous pledge of US$300 million CEPI’s ambitious global plan to reduce the risk of future pandemics and epidemics.
 The pledge reaffirms the Government of Japan’s commitment to CEPI and the principle of equitable access to vaccines as a cornerstone of global health security.

 CEPI’s plan will reduce the risk posed by epidemics and pandemics by developing vaccines for known disease threats (such as Lassa fever, MERS and Nipah virus), and build on the scientific advances made during COVID-19 to prepare in advance for ‘Disease X’- an unknown pathogen with pandemic potential.